christopherkobayashi/scanbd/doc/README.txt

 posix-signal SIGUSR2) to scanbd. scanbd now reenables polling of the devices.

 Scanbm is actually only a symbolic link to scanbd.
-Manager mode can be activatied by calling scanbd as scanbm OR as scanbd -m as in previous versions of scanbd.
+Manager mode can be activated by calling scanbd as scanbm OR as scanbd -m as in previous versions of scanbd.

 So all applications must be enabled to use network-scanning (even if the